AshwanTariq/prescription-system-for-pakistan/README.md

 A new Flutter project where Doctor Create rx for Patient and send rx to nearest pharmacy and admin can ban and unban the drugs and also can watch Stat

-## Web Api Side is also uploaded on my acconut
+## Web Api Side is also uploaded on my github acconut